ranrib/netflix-skipper/README.md

 ![Config](images/config.png)

-This plugin supports ALL Netflix languages!
+This extension supports ALL Netflix languages!